mdn/content/files/en-us/web/css/css_multicol_layout/index.md

 To see the code for this columned layout, [view the source on GitHub](https://github.com/mdn/css-examples/blob/main/modules/multicol.html).

-> **Note:** Multiple-column layout is closely related to [paged media](/en-US/docs/Web/CSS/CSS_paged_media), as each column box is a fragment, much like each printed page is a fragment of a document.
-Properties defined in [CSS fragmentation](/en-US/docs/Web/CSS/CSS_fragmentation) control how content breaks between columns.
+> **Note:** Multiple-column layout is closely related to [paged media](/en-US/docs/Web/CSS/CSS_paged_media).
+Each column box is a fragment, much like each printed page is a fragment of a document.
+Using the properties defined in the [CSS fragmentation](/en-US/docs/Web/CSS/CSS_fragmentation) module, you can control how content breaks between columns.

 ## Reference